justdeleteme/justdelete.me/README.md

 justdelete.me
 =============

-Directory of urls to delete your account from web services
+A directory of urls to delete your account from web services.